freetextmike/Unraid-RestartVM4Printer/README.md

 i implemeneted this thru a ubuntu headless vm and run this script using UserScript every minute

 i know this is not a perfect solution but this works for me.

+March 18,2023
+Made improvement on the script like VM detection if running Also Made a Docker Variant for Docker Implementation

+of course i recommend the docker implementation because it is yes docker lol

+Date	Changes Made
+2023-03-18	Improved script with VM detection
+Added Docker variant for implementation
+2023-03-15	Initial commit
+Implemented script for Ubuntu headless VM
+Implemented UserScript to run every minute
+Added problem statement and solution
+This table shows the date of the changes made and a brief description of